 02 – Japan

-In Japan, most people are not Christians, so Christmas is not widely celebrated.
+In Japan, most people are not Christians.
+So they don’t celebrate Christmas that much.
 However, some of the more commercial aspects have made their way over to Japan from the West.
 24th December is a much more romantic day than in other parts of the world; in many ways it resembles Valentine’s Day.
 The next day, December 25th, is not a public holiday, so most people have to go to work instead of celebrating!

 01 – Kazakhstan